cuckoosandbox/cuckoo/docs/book/src/usage/submit.rst

     :type memory: True or False
     :param enforce_timeout: set to ``True`` to force the executuion for the full timeout
     :type enforce_timeout: True or False
+    :param clock: provide a custom clock time to set in the analysis machine
+    :type clock: string or None
     :rtype: integer

     Example usage: